DebbieCoates/facegram_folly/README.md

   ### Additional Resources

     ### cards

+  I used 4 cards from Bootstrap 5, I colored each card in one of the colors of my palette, but left the background white to emphasize the content.

   <img src="assets/images/additianalresources.webp" alt="Additional Resources " width="25%" >

   ### Social media links in footer

+  I used the social media links and got the icons from font awsome

 <img src="assets/images/socialmedialinks.webp" alt="Social Media Links" width="60%" >